Towards a Physics Foundation Model: Results

 \subsection{Multi-physics learning}

-To answer our first research question \textbf{Q1}---whether a single model can effectively learn to represent numerous, disparate physical systems---we evaluated GP\textsubscript{hy}T's single-step prediction accuracy across our entire multi-physics test set.
-We benchmarked against two established architectures: the Fourier Neural Operator (FNO) \citep{kovachkiNeuralOperatorLearning2023}, and a standard UNet, a widely-adopted baseline for spatiotemporal prediction tasks.
-All models were trained identically on 4 initial frames to predict the subsequent frame, ensuring a fair comparison.
+To address our first research question \textbf{Q1}---whether simple but general model can effectively learn to represent numerous, disparate physical systems---we evaluated GP\textsubscript{hy}T's single-step prediction accuracy across our entire multi-physics test set.
+We benchmarked against multiple established baseline models designed for multi-physics predictions: MPP~\citep{mccabeMultiplePhysicsPretraining2024}, DPOT~\citep{haoDPOTAutoRegressiveDenoising2024}, and Poseidon~\citep{herdePoseidonEfficientFoundation2024}.
+All three are transformer-based architectures that have demonstrated state-of-the-art performance on learning multiple physical systems simultaneously.
+Both MPP and DPOT use multiple input frames (similar to GP\textsubscript{hy}T), while Poseidon uses only a single input timestep.
+Additionally, we included a standard UNet as a baseline without implicit physics-specific biases.
+All models were trained identically to predict the subsequent frame, ensuring a fair comparison.

-Figure \ref{fig:nextstep} presents the average and median mean squared error (MSE) across all test sets.
-GP\textsubscript{hy}T demonstrates substantial performance gains in average MSE and achievs a 5× reduction in median MSE compared to UNet and a 29× reduction compared to FNO at equivalent model sizes (size M).
-Detailed per-dataset losses are provided in SI section \ref{sec:single_step_mse}.
-Remarkably, even our smallest variant (GP\textsubscript{hy}T-S) with only 10\% of the parameters outperforms the full-sized FNO and UNet when comparing median MSE.
-This efficiency gain suggests that the spatiotemporal attention mechanism captures cross-scale physical interactions more effectively than traditional convolutional or neural operator approaches.
-Furthermore, GP\textsubscript{hy}T exhibits favorable scaling properties with performance gains from the S to XL variants, indicating potential for further improvements with increased model capacity.

-Figure \ref{fig:nextstep_img} provides qualitative comparisons across representative physical systems, categorized by complexity.
-For smooth systems (top two rows: obstacle flow and shear flow), GP\textsubscript{hy}T and UNet precisely capture fine-scale vortical structures and boundary layer dynamics, while the FNO struggles with spatial localization.
-For more challenging systems featuring discontinuities and chaotic dynamics (bottom two rows: Euler shocks and Rayleigh–Bénard convection), the performance gap widens dramatically.
-GP\textsubscript{hy}T maintains sharp shock fronts and accurately tracks convective plumes, while the FNO fails to resolve these critical features, producing overly smoothed predictions that miss essential physical phenomena.
-The UNet produces reasonable approximations but exhibits some diffusion of sharp features.
-These results suggest that the GP\textsubscript{hy}T architecture, with its ability to dynamically attend to relevant spatiotemporal features, is inherently better suited as a Physics Foundation Model than FNO and UNet.
+Figure~\ref{fig:model_comp} presents the median normalized mean squared error (NMSE) for all test datasets as well as the overall error.
+We report the median rather than the mean, as all models experience occasional severe mispredictions that heavily skew the mean error, likely caused by the normalization of the error and select few extremely challenging samples.
+Overall, GP\textsubscript{hy}T demonstrates substantial accuracy gains over all baselines, with the next-best model (DPOT) exhibiting $7\times$ higher NMSE.
+Notably, the UNet also achieves lower error than the more sophisticated multi-physics models Poseidon and MPP.